 If you’re getting to the city by rail, Heidelberg’s main train station is located a bit outside of the city’s old town and historic centre, so you will likely want to use the public transport system to, at the very least, get to all of the main sites.

 Once you arrive in the city centre you’ll be able to get around on foot since most of the main attractions are very close to each other and you can opt for a tram or bus ride to any of the further points of interest.
-Like in most German cities, you’ll have the option to buy single-ride tickets or a HeidelbergCARD.
+Like in most German cities, you’ll have the option to buy single-ride tickets or a HeidelbergCard.

-With the HeidelbergCARD you’ll have the added bonus of unlimited rides on public transportation, as well as free entry or discounted prices at main attractions and restaurants in the city.
+With the HeidelbergCard you’ll have the added bonus of unlimited rides on public transportation, as well as free entry or discounted prices at main attractions and restaurants in the city.

-1 Day in Heidelberg Itinerary
+1-Day Heidelberg Itinerary

 Heidelberg Old Town

 Once you arrive in the city, you’ll start your journey at the Altstadt, the old town of Heidelberg.
-This part of the town houses numerous shops, pubs, restaurants and more.
+This part of the townhouses numerous shops, pubs, restaurants and more.
 Of the war-damaged areas, Old Town was luckily not one of them.
 From here you have a perfect view of the striking castle on the hill.

 As you walk around, you’ll come across a famous street called Hauptstraße that runs through the entirety of the Old Town.
 The road is also known for being one of Europe’s oldest and longest pedestrian zones.